vuejs/vuepress/packages/docs/docs/plugin/official/plugin-pwa.md

 - Type: `boolean`
 - Default: `true`

-If set to `true`, VuePress will automatically generate and register a service worker that caches the content for offline use (only enabled in production).
+If set to `true`, VuePress will automatically generate and register a [service worker](https://developers.google.com/web/fundamentals/primers/service-workers/) that caches the content for offline use (only enabled in production).

 ### updatePopup

-- Type: `boolean|popupConfig`
+- Type: `boolean|object`
 - Default: `undefined`

+The definition of type `popupConfig` is as follows:

 ```typescript
 interface normalPopupConfig {